melvey/reveal.js/slides/wealthy-western-web/index.md

 	* $0.04 USD in Australia
 	* $0.02 USD in the Phillipines
 	* $0.01 USD in India and Indonesia
-* Cheaper is not always cheaper
+* Lower cost is not always cheaper
 	* Economic differences mean a lower cost is still expensive for locals on lower incomes

 [What does my site cost?](https://whatdoesmysitecost.com/)